bobleesj/learn-swift-with-bob/course/object-oriented-swift/computed-property.md

 }
 ```

+`newValue` refers to the newly set value of `diameter`.
+For example, when you set `diameter` to 100,  `newValue` becomes 100.

 ```swift
 diameter = 50
 radius = 100
 diameter // 200
 ```

-Now, if you set `diameter` to 100,  `newValue` becomes 100.
-As a result, `radius` will be 50.
-If you set `radius` to 500, `diameter` will be 1000.

-Instead of calling `newValue`, you may name the recently set value as you wish.
+Instead of calling `newValue`, you may add a different name.
 In the example below, there is a relationship between `area` and `side`.
-Instead of calling `newValue`, I call it as `newArea`.
+Instead of calling `newValue`, let us use `newArea`.

 ```swift
 import Foundation